Equal Opportunity and Access

 Reporting Harassment and Discrimination

-This page details how one can report concerns relating to protected civil rights including harassment, discrimination, sex-based discrimination, sexual misconduct, sex-based discrimination under Title IX, sexual or gender harassment including sexual assault, sexual violence, relationship violence, stalking, and domestic violence; or retaliation, and all forms of discrimination and harassment defined as Prohibited Conduct by the University’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence which defines what constitutes Prohibited Conduct.
-The Prohibited Discrimination and Harassment Resolution Procedures details how to file such a complaint and the procedures involved in the process.
+The Office of Equal Opportunity and Access administers University Policy that protects civil rights and prohibits harassment, discrimination, sex-based discrimination, sexual misconduct, sex-based discrimination under Title IX, sexual or gender harassment including sexual assault, sexual violence, relationship violence, stalking, and domestic violence; or retaliation, and all forms of discrimination and harassment defined as Prohibited Conduct by the University’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence and the University's Title IX Policy and Grievance Procedures.

 Kerri Thompson Tillett